its-tech-nik/LangPeek/README.md

 # Middle-Click Translate

-A Firefox extension that translates selected text when you middle-click (press the scroll wheel).
+A cross-browser extension for Firefox and Chrome that translates selected text when you middle-click (press the scroll wheel).
 Features auto-detection of source language and a beautiful, theme-adaptive UI.

 ![Translation Popup](screenshots/popup-example.png)